Submit an Application for Admission

 You will be notified when the process is complete.
-The Admissions office must have your Application for Admission, application fee, and official transcripts on file to complete the process.
+The Admissions office must have your Application for Admission and official transcripts on file to complete the process.

 Submit your application as early as possible.
 If you plan to enroll in the fall semester, submit the form up to one year prior to your intended enrollment.

 Early applicants gain an advantage in securing placement in their intended majors and in on-campus housing.

 Applying early may provide the best opportunity to gain a seat in your selected major.
 If programs reach enrollment capacity, applicants may be placed on waiting lists.

 You must complete placement testing before you can be accepted into your selected major; testing is scheduled only after you have completed the application process and paid your tuition deposit.
 Applying early and paying a tuition deposit, will help you secure earlier test dates and better course availability when you schedule classes.

 You also must complete the application process and pay your tuition deposit before you may request on-campus housing.